Mixed by Madoka | 188 Minutes

-Clocking in around three hours, the more I listen to The Second Room the more I realize this particular story can actually be divided into three 1-hour increments and still sound like three individual mixes.
-The original version of Room aired on the Serendipity and Sunday Night Sleaze shows on Proton Radio.
-The ending song was edited out in order to meet the 3-hour time constraint of both broadcasts.
+Clocking in around three hours, the more I listen to The Second Room the more I realize this particular story can be divided into three 1-hour chapters and sound like three independent mixes.
+The original version of Second aired on the Serendipity and Sunday Night Sleaze shows on Proton Radio.
+The ending song was cut to meet the 3-hour time constraint of both broadcasts.

 The first hour is deeply focused, often painted in darker tones with submerged vocal highlights.
-Room really takes its time getting started, but that is intentional due to its overall length.
+The Second Room takes its time to get started, but that is intentional due to its overall length.
 I had the general idea for the arrangement of the first hour nearly set in my mind from the minute I picked up all the respective tunes.
-At that moment, I felt compelled to commit my concept to a recording.
+I felt compelled to commit my concept to a recording at that moment.
 I am glad I did.
 I feel the result is awesome.

 There were so many beautiful Trance records released during that time.
 Those lush records will always represent the true fabric of trance music to me.
 I should have mixed “Transformations” into the ending here, now that I think about it.
 Oh well, that may be a great idea for a future mix.
 Anyway, enough reminiscing!

-I would love to hear about your favorite Trance records from the 1992 to 1993 era.
-Share your own memories now on Metamotional’s Facebook page.
+I would love to hear about your favorite Trance records from 1992 to 1993.